Keep Up With McLean!

 I was a successful businessman with a good life when I woke up on an earlier morning in 2006, feeling a bit blue.
 After six months, I started wondering why I wasn’t getting pleasure out of anything anymore and sought help.
 It came in the form of prescription medication, which did nothing to lift the darkness that was enveloping me.

 I’ve developed some theories over the course of my journey.
 Everyone has experienced what I call “SS” or situation sadness.
 It could be over the loss of a job, a friend, or a spouse.
 But sooner or later something comes along to get you out of that situation.

 Depression is different.
 The worst thing in my day was when my first eye opened in the morning.
 The second worst thing in my day was when my second eye opened.
 It meant I had to get up and put on an act, trying to please people and fake everything.
 I got sick of faking my day.

 I’ve since learned depression is a physical illness, just one you cannot see.
 There can be a lot of causes, but the bottom line is the chemistry in your brain is out of whack.
 Medication can help some people, but I got sick of taking one drug after another with no change in my day-to-day life.

-So, in 2009, someone suggested I go to McLean Hospital and talk to them about ECT.
+So, in 2009, someone suggested I go to McLean Hospital and talk to them about ECT treatment.
 What did I have to lose?

 Yes, I know the treatment has a bad reputation, largely because of a scene in “One Flew Over the Cuckoo’s Nest.”
 That was a movie!
 Jack Nicholson was acting!
-And the practice of medicine has come a long way in the intervening decades of treating depression.
+And the practice of medicine has come a long way in the intervening HuffPost.

 McLean’s Electroconvulsive Therapy (ECT) Service performs over 7,000 treatments a year, making it one of the largest ECT centers in the country.
 To learn more about ECT, visit McLean’s Guide to ECT Treatment.